-It has been named after the first Chancellor of UNSW Wallace Wurth, for his contribution towards the establishment of the Faculty of Medicine at the UNSW.
+It has been named after the first chancellor of UNSW Wallace Wurth, for his contribution towards the establishment of the faculty of medicine at the UNSW.

 The five-storey Wallace Wurth building is situated in the wing ‘M’ of the UNSW Campus.
-It is located in the corner of the campus and runs in the north and south directions along Botany Street and the High Street.
+It is located in the corner of the campus and runs in the north and south directions along Botany Street and the high street.

-The existing building is 12,800m² in size.
-The expansion project will witness the addition of 10,000m2 to make way for a single building size of more than 22,800m2.
+The former building was 12,800m² in size.
+The expansion project added 10,000m² of space to make way for a new 20,800m2 building.

 The facility houses wet and dry research areas for undergraduate and postgraduate medical teaching and research staff.

 As of December 2011, the medical administration and gas store building located near the project site was demolished.
 The ‘M’ wing was vacated and hazardous materials removed from the wing.
-The facade and the internal partitions were removed from the wing to give way for expansion.

-Taylor Thomson Whitting and AECOM are the structural and mechanical engineers respectively.
+Taylor Thomson Whitting and AECOM are the structural and mechanical engineers, respectively.
 The morgue in the lower ground floor was refurbished by the Buildplan Group.